mike-weiner/wlbot/README.md

     npm install

 ### Setting Environmental Variables Required by the Project
-This project requires several environmental variables to be set.
+This project requires several **permanent** environmental variables to be set.
 Before running the CLI locally for this first time, you must set the necessary environment variables.
 The table below specifies the name and value of the environment variables that are required.

 | Environment Variable Name   | Environment Variable Value        |
 | ----------------------------| --------------------------------- |